-Thus, given that human nature leans more frequently toward envy than toward generosity, the less favored classes are generally the ones which want to have democracy in the expectation of attenuating the differences which separate them from those classes considered higher, while the latter, having nothing to lose, strive to maintain the statu quo.
-These conflicts, which have more of "move off so I can put myself in your place" than of the class struggle which Marx envisioned; are perfectly natural, and even, to the extent that a vigilant State ensures their regulation, have a vital salutary effect, since they are not founded on the equality toward which they aim but on the inequality from which they proceed.
+Thus, given that human nature leans more frequently toward envy than toward generosity, the less favored classes are generally the ones which want to have democracy in the expectation of attenuating the differences which separate them from those classes considered higher, while the latter, having nothing to lose, strive to maintain the status quo.
+These conflicts, which have more of "move off so I can put myself in your place" than of the class struggle which Marx envisioned; are perfectly natural, and even, to the extent that a vigilant State ensures their regulation, have a vital salutary effect since they are not founded on the equality toward which they aim but on the inequality from which they proceed.

 On the contrary, when a given threshold of fruitful inequality is exceeded, the egalitarian entropy starts playing its old tricks.

 The progressive narrowing of the range of salaries and, under fiscal pressure, of that of taxes, is designed to seduce the masses, but it turns out to be catastrophic to the art of living in a nation.
-One cannot but rejoice at the advancing disappearance of a certain degree of misery, but should we congratulate ourselves of the impoverishment of the wealthy classes which, not too long ago, had the means to favor the arts, from cabinetmaking to the opera?
+One cannot but rejoice at the advancing disappearance of a certain degree of misery, but should we congratulate ourselves on the impoverishment of the wealthy classes which, not too long ago, had the means to favor the arts, from cabinetmaking to the opera?

-Should we not also be preoccupied about the formation of a Lumpenproletariat, typically contemporaneous, engendered from an equality as obligatory as it is Utopian?
+Should we not also be preoccupied with the formation of a Lumpenproletariat, typically contemporaneous, engendered from equality as obligatory as it is Utopian?
 We have a greater quantity of people with bachelor degrees but more illiterate, less poor but more frequently on strike.
 On the other hand, there are abysmal gaps between an old graduate of a grande école and a recent university graduate.
-I don't know what can there be of salutary in such situation.
+I don't know what can there be of salutary in such a situation.

 Because, from the «Enlightenment» to the «Torches» there is not but one step, as could be seen clearly in 1789.

 Not all democracies are revolutionary; not all revolutions are democratic, even when Solzhenitsyn, in the same address of Lucs-sut-Boulogne, had ventured to say that all are evil.
 Without a doubt, the Helvetic Confederation is democratic but this arose from its independence and not from a revolution.
-The seditious American Revolution was not: it was its affirmation as a nation which felt ready to fly with its own wings.
+The seditious American Revolution was not: it was its affirmation as a nation that felt ready to fly with its own wings.
 That these two declarations of independence should have been bloody does not at all excuse the suspicious relationship that democracy cultivates with the revolutionary syndrome.

 He who says «democracy», says «human rights»; he who says «human rights», says «1789»; he who says «1789», says «Enlightenment».

 But he who says «1789» also says «1793», carmagnole, guillotine, drownings, genocides, infernal columns, republican marriages, six hundred thousand dead, public murder of Louis XVI, Marie Antoinette and Mme.
-Elisabeth, kidnapping and clandestine murder of the Duke of Enghien, in short «torch» because the road is short from the Enlightenment to the Terror, from the lights of the seditious philosophes to the torches supplied abundantly by the seditious patriots.
+Elisabeth, kidnapping and clandestine murder of the Duke of Enghien, in short, «torch» because the road is short from the Enlightenment to the Terror, from the lights of the seditious philosophes to the torches supplied abundantly by the seditious patriots.

 «The Revolution is one», said Clemenceau.

 ¡Oh, yes! all regimes have committed atrocities.
 From that of Saint Bartholomew's Day to the torture of Damiens, old France has not been free from them, and the Christian religion itself has sinned by the edge of the sword and the stakes made of resinated firewood.
-But democracy turned into the religion of the rights of man shines more and more as a cult of tolerance which advances toward the generalized practice of intolerance.
+But democracy turned into the religion of the rights of man shines more and more like a cult of tolerance which advances toward the generalized practice of intolerance.

 Its modern form is the International Criminal Court, instituted in the Hague without a UN mandate, less to judge criminals than to condemn anyone who has the honor of annoying the pseudo «international community» constituted paradoxically by 19 States out of a total 185 United Nations members